Jefferson Davis: Civil War

 As the Southern states seceded, state authorities took over most federal facilities without bloodshed.
 But four forts, including Fort Sumter in Charleston, South Carolina, had not surrendered.
 Davis preferred to avoid a crisis because the Confederacy needed time to organize its resources.
 To ensure that no attack on Fort Sumter was launched without his command, Davis had appointed Brigadier General P. G. T. Beauregard to command all Confederate troops in the vicinity of Charleston, South Carolina.
 Davis sent a commission to Washington to negotiate the evacuation of the forts, but President of the United States Lincoln refused to meet with it.

-When Lincoln informed Davis that he intended to reprovision Fort Sumter, Davis convened with the Confederate Congress on April 8 and gave orders to demand the immediate surrender of the fort or to reduce it.
+When Lincoln informed Davis that he intended to reprovision Fort Sumter, Davis convened with the Confederate Congress on April 8 and gave orders to demand the immediate surrender of the fort or to capture it by force.
 The commander of the fort, Major Robert Anderson, refused to surrender, and Beauregard began the attack on Fort Sumter early on April 12.
 After over thirty hours of bombardment, the fort surrendered.
 When Lincoln called for 75,000 militiamen to suppress the rebellion, four more states—Virginia, North Carolina, Tennessee, and Arkansas—joined the Confederacy.
-The American Civil War had begun.
+The Civil War had begun.